semtexzv/quix/README.md

 We use the `RPC` entry in protobuf services as a unit of communication.
 Each RPC generates a single struct, which implements `Service` and `actix::Message`.
 The user needs to:
 1. Implement `Handler<M>` for RPCs he wants to consume using the specified `Process` actor
-2. Derive `ProcessDispatch` on the actor with dispatch containing the RPC struct
+2. Derive `DynHandler` on the actor with dispatch containing the RPC struct

 ### Processes
 In order to better handle distribution, we will introduce a concept of a process, which is just an identified actor.